hpc/hpc-collab/README.md

 Cluster recipes are driven by configuration stored in skeleton file systems.
 Vagrant Vagrantfile and GNU make rules ingest the settings from the cfg/<nodenames> directories.

-In the interest of documentation that matches actual code, makefile rules are included graphviz, doxygen and bash-doxygen.sed.
+In the interest of documentation that matches actual code, makefile rules are included for graphviz, doxygen and <A HREF="https://github.com/Anvil/bash-doxygen">bash-doxygen.sed</A>.

 <P>Make systematizes dependencies and invocations.
  <UL>